 Table 2 shows the amount of blood loss in the two study arms.
 There was no analytically considerable dissimilarity between the study arms in terms of the duration of surgery and the preoperative packed cell volume.
 The prime endpoint measurable variable of interest, the amount of blood loss at abdominal birth, was lower in the misoprostol study group when compared to the placebo study group (664.0 ± 285.2 ml vs 677.9 ± 430.3 ml), but this was not statistically significant (P = .80).

-In addition, there was no analytical dissimilarity between the sublingual misoprostol study arm and the sublingual placebo study arm, as regards the 48-hours postoperative packed cell volume (30.2 ± 3.6 vs 30.9 ± 4.8, P = .23).
+In addition, there was no analytical dissimilarity between the sublingual misoprostol study arm and the sublingual placebo study arm, as regards the 48-hours postoperative packed cell volume (may be rephrased)(30.2 ± 3.6 vs 30.9 ± 4.8, P = .23).
 Also worthy of note is that, the reduction in the packed cell volume in the misoprostol trial arm of the study after caesarean birth was lesser than that obtained in the placebo study group, but it also was not statistically significant, (3.8± 2.9 vs 4.4 ± 3.1, P = .18).

 Table 2: Blood loss estimation in the misoprostol and placebo groups